ibm-cloud-docs/BlockStorage/mounting_cloudlin8.md

 {: #updateinitiatorclin8}
 {: step}

-Update `/etc/iscsi/initiatorname.iscsi` file with the IQN from the {{site.data.keyword.cloud}} console.
+Update the `/etc/iscsi/initiatorname.iscsi` file with the IQN from the {{site.data.keyword.cloud}} console.
 Enter the value as lowercase.

 ```sh
 InitiatorName=<value-from-the-Portal>